 I chose option four and listened to a recording about how the company is now focused on intelligent enterprise security products and that two years of support for Blackberry phones and desktop computers ended in January of 2022.
 This worried me slightly, but I just had a question, I wasn’t trying to get my device fixed.
 After the message, there was another directory, and I choose help with a phone question.
 Finally, I was connected to a live representative.
 The rep did ask for my IMEI number, which I had to look up, so I suggest anyone calling have that on hand.
 The good news is that after this wild goose chase, I did get to speak to a helpful agent and got an answer to my question.

 GetHuman does not provide call center services or customer support operations for Blackberry (Canada).
 The two organizations are not related.
-GetHuman builds free tools and shares information to help customers of companies like Blackberry (Canada).
-For large companies that includes tools such as our GetHuman Phone, which allows you to call a company but skip the part where you wait on the line to get a live human rep. We continue to work on these tools to help customers like you (and ourselves!) navigate the messy phone menus, hold times, and confusion with customer service.
-As long as you keep sharing it with your friends and loved ones, we'll keep doing it.
+GetHuman builds free tools, researches information, and shares tips and tricks from other consumers to help customers of companies like Blackberry (Canada).
+That can include tools such as our GetHuman Phone, which allows you to call a company but skip the part where you wait on the line to get a live human rep, or talk to a company's customer service operation for you.
+GetHuman believes that this fills an important gap between fragmented support models, makes the customer care experience more uniform, and even answers questions that businesses and agencies are reluctant to answer (but shouldn't be) - making the customer experience less confusing for all.
+We continue to work on these tools to help customers like you (and ourselves!) navigate the messy phone menus, hold times, and confusion with customer service.
+As long as you keep sharing it with others, we'll keep improving it.